Favourited 143 times

 Internship Coordinator: Shelby

 My first childhood memory takes place in a bright field, with the warmth of the sun on my back and the tart sweetness of freshly picked strawberries on my tongue.
-I grew up on a produce and horse farm, which became a goat-dairy farm, which shifted to a cow-dairy and beef farm, which is now shifting once more into a pleasant little dome greenhouse, a large garden, and the beginning stages of a small food forest.
-My single mother has worked tirelessly to create a small business with her goat milk products; as she shifts away from the farm, I am pursuing sustainable agriculture, permaculture, fermentation, seed harvest and preservation, canning and drying foods, breadmaking, crafting, and exploring my knowledge and limits over the 2019 growing season!
+I grew up on a produce and horse farm, which became a goat-dairy farm, which shifted to a dairy and beef farm, which is now shifting once more into a pleasant little dome greenhouse, a large garden, and the beginning stages of a small food forest.
+My single mother has worked tirelessly to create a small business with her goat milk products; as she shifts away from the farm, I am pursuing sustainable agriculture, permaculture, fermentation, canning and drying foods, breadmaking, crafting, and exploring my knowledge and limits over the 2020 growing season!
+This will be my second growing season on the farm, and last year we learned which ideas worked and which did not.
+I am so excited to try new growing techniques and to see this new direction the farm is taking!

 This is an incredible and challenging opportunity for me, and I’m gonna need some help.

-If you are interested in forming a small farming community to work toward the common goal of caring for our earth and nourishing ourselves and the local area, please consider contacting my family and me.
+If you are interested in forming a small farming community to work toward the common goal of caring for our earth and nourishing ourselves and the local area, please consider reaching out.
 All levels of experience are more than welcome; this growing season will be a learning opportunity for all of us as we strive for sustainability, healthy harvest, and creativity.
 We will exchange ideas and knowledge, and work together to problem solve.
 My goal for this season is to explore, experiment, and create.
 I hope to learn what works best for our land and the people who nurture it, and form a safe, welcoming environment where all cultures and backgrounds are appreciated.

 *️️️Racism, sexism, homophobia, transphobia, etc. is not tolerated here.
 This is a safe space that welcomes open minds and hearts.*️️️